The World Ushered In by Woodrow Wilson

 And who would do the adjusting?
 The experts, of course, with credentials, high learning, access to resources, and lots of executive power.
 This was the essence of Wilson’s administration.
 Very quickly, we saw the tariff replaced by the income tax and the creation of the Federal Reserve, which was supposed to control business cycles and tamp down inflation and bank failures.
 Also, he helped bring about the 17th Amendment, which converted the U.S. Senate from an appointed body representing the whole of the states to yet another popularly elected version of the House of Representatives.

-These three changes upended the Constitutional constraints on government put in place by the framers.
+These three changes upended the constitutional constraints on government put in place by the framers.

 The next step was to enter the Great War that had emerged in Europe, in an attempt to bring “new freedom” and expertise to international affairs and the use of armaments.
-Following the war, Wilson exercised the main controlling power in the new map of Europe that simply could not last due to the deep ignorance of European history that was behind the new border lines and country names.
+Following the war, Wilson exercised the main controlling power in the new map of Europe that simply could not last because of the deep ignorance of European history that was behind the new border lines and country names.

 The failure became evident as the conditions for a repeat of world war gathered following the Great Depression.
 Each of these disasters that unfolded following the imposition of the “new freedom” only ended in expanding and entrenching the role of expertise backed by power and resources.
-Liberalism had converted itself into Progressivism which ended up being nothing other than rule by administrative agencies.
+Liberalism had converted itself into progressivism, which ended up being nothing other than rule by administrative agencies.

 Liberalism gradually came to mean something other than what it was, and we are all paying the price for this now.
-Woodrow Wilson wrote with confidence that he would usher in a “new freedom” but his ideology, widely shared among his class, led civilization into a cul de sac of failure and far less freedom than was enjoyed before this great experiment began.
+Woodrow Wilson wrote with confidence that he would usher in a “new freedom,” but his ideology, widely shared among his class, led civilization into a cul de sac of failure and far less freedom than was enjoyed before this great experiment began.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.